calipho-sib/nextprot-docs/news/2019/05/29/PEFF publication and usability improvements.md

 1. NXQ\_00248 **Variants with phenotype annotation that map to a 3D structure** in the [SNORQL](https://snorql.nextprot.org/) interface

-The following query has been modified:
+The following query has been modified as it gave incorrect results:

 1. NXQ\_00229 **Proteins with 2 peptides from only one PeptideAtlas data set** in the [SNORQL](https://snorql.nextprot.org/) interface